knaw-huc/procrustus-indexer/README.md

 # procrustus-indexer
 Python app for indexing HuC datasets

-This is a first version, for indexing XML files.
+This is a first experimental version, for indexing XML files.

 Modules will be added for:
 * Relational databases (MySQL, Postgres)